DNRC096 | 3xLP | 2024 | DELETED

 Electrical pulse sensation Stung learnt a lot in his days touring the German and Austrian satellite circuits supporting luminaries like Mead and Kentucky Barbie.
 Those days had been a kind of ‘apprenticeship’ for him, be it one which only confirmed his rising status in troubadour circles.
 But he never knew what hit him the day he got hit in the face with a copy of his second album, the essentially timeless masterpiece Desert Boot Nose.

-The Kiwi Sting impersonator known to the world as Stung had released what was supposed to be his masterpiece album – I speak naturally of his debut, the recklessly hideous Dream of the Blue Pipe Cleaners – in 2003, back in the very early days of DNRC Records, when an ‘anything goes’ spirit prevailed.
+The Kiwi Sting impersonator known to the world as Stung had released what was supposed to be his masterpiece album – I speak naturally of his debut, the recklessly hideous– in 2003, back in the very early days of DNRC Records, when an ‘anything goes’ spirit prevailed.

 The fallout from that album’s release, and DNRC Records’ subsequent deletion of it, was an emotional and creative nadir for the troubled pop antecedent from Dunedin.
 Rumours inevitably began flying around about the validity of rumours that he was not actually a Sting impersonator – that he was, in fact, a freelance composer who had written some of the world’s most intriguing and complex car commercial theme songs.

 The fact that Stung had attempted to fake his own death on a commercial airliner in protest at this slur on his name, employing an elaborate hoax involving his seeing eye llama and a Vicks inhaler, did not really help matters.
 That he then entered a period of self-imposed exile, re-learning the arts of various woodwind instruments, only made things even worse.
 Hideously worse.